jbaans/iothermostat/README.md

 Built for the HestiaPi Touch system with high security in mind, see: https://hestiapi.com/

+* Disk image and instructions for Raspberry Pi Zero or 1 + Waveshare LCD

+* Instruction for installing on a different device

+* For use on a non Raspberry Pi compatible device, simply use your own GPIO driver

 ## Features:

 Display current temperature, humidity and pressure.